eagerbeaver04/Yadro_test_task/README.md

     ```

 2. Using CMake utils:

+    2.1.
 If CMake is not installed, you need to install it.
     ```sh
     sudo apt-get install cmake # install cmake
     ```
-    To build and run the project, follow these steps:

-    2.1.
-Check the gcc compiler version:
+    2.2.
+Choose folder to install Google Test Framework.

+    2.3.
+Install gtest
     ```sh
-    g++ --version
+    sudo apt-get install libgtest-dev
     ```
-    If the compiler is not installed, you need to install it.

-    2.2.
+    2.4.
 Navigate to the project folder.

-    2.3.
+    2.5.
 Create `build` directory:
     ```sh
     mkdir build
     ```

-    2.4.
+    2.6.
 Navigate to `build` folder:
     ```sh
     cd build
     ```

-    2.5.
+    2.7.
 Generating build files using CMake:
     ```sh
     cmake ..
     ```

-    2.6.
+    2.8.
 Building the project using the generated build files:
     ```sh
     cmake --build .
     ```

-    2.7.
+    2.9.
 Navigate to `src` folder:
     ```sh
     cd src
     ```

-    2.8.
+    2.10.
 Run the program with the path to input file:
     ```sh
     ./main_executable ../../test.txt
     ```